Aaron-Junker/aaron-junker.github.io/_projects/USOC.md

 ## Project overview

-This is a CMS written in PHP
+This is a CMS written in PHP.
+It's currently in an alpha status.

+## What does this project mean to me

+It's a place for me to try new things out with PHP.
+It's like a playground for new learned web techniques and PHP tricks.
+It's never intended to be a big CMS used by many people.
+Just something to test my PHP skills.